Spread of the corona virus in SerbiaCurrently: 46.5 new infections per day per 100,000 inhabitants

-The inhabitants of Serbia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 2nd, 2020, 1171 infected persons and 31 deaths have been reported in the country.
-The first confirmed infections were reported on March 6th, 2020, which is the date of the official notification.
+By March 1st, 2021, 459259 infected persons and 4443 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 28th with 202 new infected persons.

 Weight and size

 |Body height||180 cm||168 cm|

 |Weight||86.9 kg||72.6 kg|

 |HIV / Aids||0.01%||0.04%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Serbia, 40.6% of all over 15-year-olds are still smokers.

 Medical suppliesThe medical care provided by doctors and hospitals in Serbia is above average and also exceeds the average achieved in the EU countries.
 The country provides 5.7 hospital beds per 1000 inhabitants.
 The global mean here is 2.7 beds.
 Within the EU, 5.6 beds are available for every 1,000 residents.